Cais/bns-featured-tag/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 2.3 =
+* Released February 2013
+* Moved all code into class structure

 = 2.2 =
 * Released December 2012
 * Added filter to full post link element